-WITH THE EXCEPTION of metals, all building materials are permeable to water vapor (i.e., they allow movement of water vapor molecules through them when subject to differential water vapor pressure).
-Some materials, such as polyethylene, are less permeable than others, such as CMU or gypsum.
-Likewise, certain coatings are less permeable than other coatings.
+All building materials except metals are permeable to water vapor (i.e., they allow movement of water vapor molecules through them when subject to differential water vapor pressure).
+Some materials such as polyethylene are less permeable than others such as CMU or gypsum.
+Certain coatings are less permeable than other coatings.